Menu Close

 The American Family Association, and other right-wing religious groups like them, know that their followers must constantly be poked lest they become apathetic and stop sending donations.
 What better way to wake people up than to scream PERSECUTION!
 Until Christians realize groups like the AFA are manipulating them for political and financial gain, they will continue to be outraged every time they are told they need to be outraged.
 (The outrage machine One Million Moms is an arm of the AFA.
 Please see the 2015 report I wrote titled, Follow the Money: The American Family Association and their Support of the Gay Agenda) Until they are willing to actually think for themselves and thoroughly investigate the issues without checking in with Fox News first, there’s little hope of meaningful dialog.

-“But Bruce, same-sex marriage and homosexuality is wrong!”
+“But Bruce, same-sex marriage and homosexuality are wrong!”
 Why?
 Without referencing the Bible, please defend your anti-LGBTQ position.
 I have yet to have someone successfully defend the prohibition of same-sex marriage and homosexuality without appealing to their religious beliefs and a sacred text such as the Christian Bible.
 Once religion is removed from the equation, there is no reasonable argument to be made for prohibiting same-sex couples from marrying or for permitting people to legally and freely engage in same-sex relationships.

 That said, I still believe in the American political process.
 Christians are free to work towards a federal constitutional amendment defining marriage as the union of one man and one woman.
 They have the same rights and privileges as I do.
 Let’s duke it out in the public square.
 Of course, the religious right doesn’t want to do this, knowing that they would likely never get enough states to approve a constitutional amendment.
 So, instead, they whine and complain about PERSECUTION!